bhattiasad99/portfolio/docs/madinah.md

 Our team of web developers, and software architects developed Madinah.com (the UI was provided by the client) from the ground up, implementing the following solutions:

 ✅ **Strategic Planning & Architecture:** Conducted extensive research and planning to define the platform's core functionalities, user workflows, and technical architecture to ensure long-term scalability and maintainability.
-✅ **Custom-Built Content Management System (CMS):** Developed a bespoke CMS to allow seamless campaign management, real-time analytics tracking, and scalable growth.
+✅ **Custom-Built Content Management System (CMS):** Developed a bespoke CMS to allow seamless campaign management, real-time analytics tracking, and scalable growth.<br>
 ✅ **Multi-Payment Gateway Integration:** Integrated Stripe, Recurly, and other payment gateways to support multiple currencies and recurring payment methods.
 ✅ **Payment Integration:** Integrated **Stripe** for secure transactions, ensuring PCI compliance and user trust.
 ✅ **Advanced Security Measures:** Implemented SSL encryption, PCI-DSS-compliant payment processing, and fraud prevention mechanisms to safeguard user data and transactions.